STS-102: Mission highlights

 Space Station Assembly Flight ISS-5A.1 was the first use of the Multi Purpose Logistics Module (Leonardo) to bring supplies to the station.
 The steel modules were equipped with up to 16 International Standard Payload Racks for installation in the US Lab.
 Also carried an Integrated Cargo Carrier (ICC).
 The ICC had the External Stowage Platform-1 mounted on its underside.
-ESP-1 was placed on the port side of 'Destiny' as a storage location for ORUs.
+ESP-1 was placed on the port side of 'Destiny' as a storage location for orbital replacement units.
 The mission also included two spacewalks to relocate the units carried up by the ICC to the Destiny module exterior.

 Wake-up calls

 NASA began a tradition of playing music to astronauts during the Gemini program, which was first used to wake up a flight crew during Apollo 15.

 Each track is specially chosen, often by their families, and usually has a special meaning to an individual member of the crew, or is applicable to their daily activities.